w3c/wot/proposals/policies/article-selection.md

 - It is written in collaboration with the WoT IG/WG where the marketing TF is the point of contact.
 Interest Group has reviewed it before it is published.
 Examples are collaborations such as the one with the JSON Schema (see [here](https://json-schema.org/blog/posts/w3c-wot-case-study)).
 - It is written by one of the IG or WG member organizations or someone affiliated by one of the member organizations or Invited Experts of the WoT IG or WoT WG.

-Thus, third-party articles are not allowed until further changes to this policy.
+Thus, third-party articles are only allowed as exceptions to the default policy and require consensus of the WoT Interest Group.